howsoai/howso-engine/CONTRIBUTING.md

 ## Style Guide

-The styling of code written in the Howso Engine inherits the styling of the Amalgam language with additions that help reading the code of the Engine a bit easier.
+The styling of code written in the Howso Engine inherits the styling of the Amalgam language with additions that help reading the code easier.
 These additions are mostly the use of different naming conventions for labels of different types of code.
+See the [Amalgam](https://github.com/howsoai/amalgam) project for more information on how to style Amalgam code.
 ### Trainee Methods

 Trainee methods that are called from endpoints are defined in modules